Simulating the Spread of Infection in Networks with Quantum Computers: Numerical simulation and parameters determination

-We turn to determine the inter-system coupling $\gamma_{ij}$ by Basic Reproduction Number (BRN), usually denoted by $R_0$.
-BRN is the average number of susceptible populations generated by one contagious person~\cite{CHEN202069}.
+BRN is defined as the average number of susceptible populations generated by one contagious person~\cite{CHEN202069}.
+BRN is usually denoted by $R_0$.
 It is an essential epidemiological indicator to characterize the virus transmissibility.
 If $R_0<1$, the virus will decline and eventually disappear.
 If $R_0=1$, it will stay alive but will not be an epidemic.
 If $R_0>1$, it will cause an epidemic or even a pandemic.
-In \cite{Ying_2022}, the author collected the data from 1 November 2021 to 9 February 2022 and estimated that the average BRN of Omicron is around 9.5.
-Additionally, we assume the index patient get non-contagious as soon as the patient experience symptoms.
-Thus we treat $R_0$ as the total number of infected population by one index patient after incubation.
+In \cite{Ying_2022}, the author collected the data from 1st November 2021 to 9th February 2022 and estimated that the average BRN of Omicron is around 9.5.
+Additionally, we assume the index patient is quarantined and gets non-contagious as soon as the patient experience symptoms.
+Thus, we treat $R_0$ as the total number of infected population by one index patient during the incubation period.
 The incubation period of Omicron is around four days, according to \cite{Jansen2021}.

-The contact pattern over the communities determines the inter-system coupling.
-Their relationship is not straightforward.
-Notice that as the infection rate is closely connected with the numerical results and has a clear phenomenological interpretation, it can be regarded as a bridge to connect the inter-system coupling and the contact pattern.
-We first find the relationship between the infection rate and the contact pattern.